You’ve realized Mom can’t live on her own anymore. That’s hard enough to stomach.

 When Dad needs care, treatment, and services ABOVE the level of room and board, a Community Based Residential Facility (CBRF) could be the next step.
 They provide 24-hour staff for his needs.

 CBRFs are licensed for a specific focus, with different “client groups.”
 Some care for those with dementia or developmental disabilities.
 Some for mental health problems or physical disabilities.
 Some for brain injuries.
 Some for the terminally ill.
+(Frontida has homes for memory care, memory care and frailty, mental health care and frailty, and mental health)

 The building layout?
 Basically, consider it like a college dorm for seniors.